10 of the best British bike brands of the ‘70s and ‘80s: featuring Raleigh, Harry Quinn, Carlton, Holdsworth + more

 Coventry Eagle/British Eagle

-Coventry Eagle was originally a bike and motorbike company that went on to become Falcon.
+Coventry Eagle was originally a bicycle and motorbike company that went on to become Falcon.
 British Eagle was a brand name that came along much later, and was an associate company.

 The brands were popular with mid-range options during the '80s, with British Eagle bikes mostly being produced in Newtown, Powys, where Barry Hoban was the marketing director.
 They also sponsored domestic pro road teams during the era, with riders like Phil Bayton riding in Coventry Eagle colours during the '80s.